nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example: `r/Stays in PGP`

 ### `t/TAG`
-`TAG` names should be alphanumeric
+`TAG` names should be alphanumeric.

 Example:  `t/friends`